-When you book a call or in-person visit, you’ll speak with a school representative, who will explain how our classrooms and technology are set up; review our health and safety measures; and demonstrate how our approach to individualized instruction has helped us achieve the big gains we’ve made in our Reading & Math Proficiency Scores.
+When you book a call or in-person visit, you’ll speak with a school representative, who will explain how our classrooms and technology are set up; review our health and safety measures; and demonstrate how our approach to individualized instruction has helped us improve and maintain our Reading & Math Proficiency Scores.

 Our schools offer daily in-class instruction and have built a successful track record of remaining open while keeping our students and faculty safe – through proven health, safety and emergency response protocols.

 From Pre-K through 12th grade, Catholic schools provide the foundation in faith and academics needed to succeed in high school and beyond.
 Community service projects, where students help create and deliver support to their local communities, are integral to Catholic school student life.

 Catholic schools offer a more personal learning experience for students, through smaller class sizes.
 In addition, individualized instruction and regular assessments help students improve their learning – teaching them to build on their strengths to overcome their learning barriers.

 Catholic schools offer a faith-based, future-focused curriculum that instills self-discipline and integrates modern technology with traditional classroom instruction.
 In addition to Math, Religion and English/Language/Arts, our schools offer enhanced classroom technology and STEM programs, robust literacy tools and engaging art programs.

 Many schools offer early drop-off and late pick-up to accommodate parents’ schedules.
 Parents are warmly welcomed to regular parent-teacher meetings, where they can share in their child’s learning and participate in their school community.